-- Before starting this check, be sure there is enough room around the vehicle. - Firmly apply both the parking brake and the regular brake.
-See Parking Brake on page 9-41.
+- Before starting this check, be sure there is enough room around the vehicle. - 2.
+Apply both the parking brake and the regular brake.

-Do not use the accelerator pedal, and be ready to turn off the engine immediately if it starts
+Do not use the accelerator pedal, and be ready to turn off the engine immediately if it starts.
 Try to start the engine in each gear.
 The vehicle should start only in P (Park) or N (Neutral).
 If the vehicle starts in any other position, contact your dealer for service.